lushdog/discord-qbit/README.md

-# qbit-tools
+# discord-qbit
-qbittorrent useful tools
+discord bot for qbittorrent